badlani27/econ46/README.md

-# Trade Network Analysis Project
+# ECON 46 Final Project

 This project analyzes international trade networks using CEPII data, focusing on the impact of the 2008 financial crisis.